Cryotherapy for early prostate cancer

 How is cryotherapy given?

-You usually have cryotherapy under a general anaesthetic or a spinal anaesthetic.
-You can usually go home when you have recovered from the anaesthetic.
+You usually have cryotherapy under a general anaesthetic, which means you are not awake when you have the procedure.

-Side effects of cryotherapy for early prostate cancer
+Side effects of cryotherapy

 Urinary problems

-Long-term urinary problems
+Long term urinary problems

 Pain and bleeding